gawsoftpl/laravel-secrets/README.md

 ## 3. Remove secrets from Logs
 During logs process in Laravel my package will remove sensitive data from log message.
 **Default will remove all values saved in all configs**.
-You can change this options in config/secrets.php.
+You can change this options in config/secrets.php via set whitelist and blacklist.

 ```php
 #config/secrets.php